jmpollak/ECE-4319-Java-App-Development/Mini Project/src/readme.md

 ...etc) with good separation of concerns.

 #### 3. Data Structures:
-1. Store questions in an ArrayList<Question>
+1. Store questions in an ArrayList<Given_Code.Question>
 (or another suitable structure).

 #### 4. Robustness: